4ian/GD-Extensions/README.md

 Extensions are provided under the zlib/libpng License.
 See the notice at the top of each source file of an extension for any particular information.
+External libraries can be used by extensions ( Box2D, Dlib or SPARK for example ).
+See their licenses in their directories.